Header Image 1

 Enrichment

-Students have Enrichment timetabled so that they might extend their learning beyond their A level studies.
+Alongside A-levels students have timetabled Enrichment time so that they can extend their learning beyond their A level studies.

 These activities help build a student’s CV and broaden their studies in a direction of their choosing.
-The activity is for three hours a week and some options allow off site working.
-In total Enrichment will offer students 120 hours of to develop themselves in new ways over the course of the year.
 The aim is to develop ‘the whole person’ and help generate experiences that will allow students to stand out from the crowd when applying to further study or employment in the future.
 We know that many of our students will continue to make valuable contributions to our school community as well as to their local community alongside their A-level studies.
+Every student chooses an enrichment option dependent on their interests and plans for the future:

 Extended Project Qualification (EPQ)